Carrie Underwood Photographed for First Time Since Requiring 40 Face Stitches

 She's on the mend!

-Almost two months after having a "hard fall" at her Nashville home that left her with a broken wrist, Carrie Underwood just revealed in a letter to her fan club that the November 10 incident was actually more serious than she first disclosed at the time—in fact the 34-year-old admitted to fans that she actually required between "40 and 50 stitches'' in her face.
+Earlier today, Carrie Underwood revealed in a letter to her fan club that the November 10 incident, in which she had a "hard fall" at her Nashville home that left her with a broken wrist, was more serious than she first disclosed at the time—in fact the 34-year-old said that she actually required between "40 and 50 stitches'' in her face.

 The singer wrote to her fans, "There is also another part of the story that I haven’t been ready to talk about since I have still been living it and there has been much uncertainty as to how things will end up,” she wrote, according to Entertainment Tonight.
 "It’s crazy how a freak random accident can change your life."